 Spatial Simulations

-We found that the spatial model did a good job estimating the spatial correlation decay rate (θε) when there was strong spatial correlation but tended to slightly underestimate the decay rate when the correlation was low (θε large; Figure 2a).
+We found that the spatial model estimated the spatial correlation decay rate (θε) well when there was strong spatial correlation but tended to slightly underestimate the decay rate when the correlation was low (θε large; Figure 2a).
 Similarly, the variability in the estimation of θε was larger as the value of θε increased (Figure 2a).
 The spatial model estimated the mean abundance across the watershed much better than the non-spatial model (Figure 2b) and the mean uncertainty of the overall abundance was relatively similar among models, but the variation in this uncertainty was much larger for the non-spatial model compared with the spatial model when the spatial correlation was large (Figure 2c).
 The root mean squared error (RMSE) was far larger for the non-spatial model compared with the spatial model across all values of θε (Figure 2d), indicating that, although the average abundance across the watershed was estimated well, the individual location abundance estimates were much more accurate for the spatial model.
 This difference in uncertainty was largest with high levels of spatial correlation.
 The fixed effect coefficient for the single covariate (γT) was estimated well across all values of θε, but the variation in this estimate was slightly smaller for the spatial model, especially at higher levels of spatial correlation (Figure 2e).

 The range of σε also significantly influenced the parameter estimates and the differences between spatial and non-spatial models.
 At all levels, σε was recovered well using the spatial model with very slight underestimation on average (Figure 3a).
 The spatial and non-spatial models performed similarly in the estimation of mean abundance across the watershed when the true value of σε was small but the spatial model was more accurate and more precise compared with the non-spatial model as the level of σε increased (Figure 3b).
 The uncertainty in mean network abundance went up for the non-spatial model as σε increased but was constant for the spatial model across levels of σε (Figure 3c).
 The RMSE was again much smaller for the spatial model compared with the non-spatial model as σε increased.
 The variability in the RMSE also increased greatly for the non-spatial model as σε increased (Figure 3d).
 The fixed effect coefficient was estimated well for both models but the uncertainty increased in the non-spatial model as σε increased (Figure 3e).